Lennart Bernadotte: Career

 Lennart Bernadotte concentrated his energy on his estate on the island of Mainau in Lake Constance, Germany, where he died, and on his charitable fund, the Lennart Bernadotte Stiftung.
 He was considered a major gardening and landscaping talent and expert and turned his island into a popular tourist attraction.

+He inspired the Green Charter of Mainau, which then became the template for the International Ski Federation's Mainau Forums and Mainau Manifesto's and the sports commitment to the environment and climate change.

 He received the Eduard Rhein Ring of Honor from the German Eduard Rhein Foundation in 1996.

 Family

-In London on 11 March 1932 Bernadotte married firstly Karin Emma Louise Nissvandt (7 July 1911 – 9 September 1991).
-They had four children before divorcing in December 1971: Birgitta, Marie-Louise, Jan (9 January 1941 – 1 September 2021), and Cecilia.
+In London on 11 March 1932, Bernadotte married firstly Karin Emma Louise Nissvandt (7 July 1911 – 9 September 1991).
+They had four children before divorcing in December 1971: Birgitta (1933), Marie-Louise (1935-1988), Jan (1941-2021), and Cecilia (1944-2024).

-In Mainau on 29 April 1972 Bernadotte married Sonja Anita Maria Haunz (7 May 1944 – 21 October 2008).
-They had five children: Bettina, Björn, Catherine, Christian, and Diana.
+In Mainau on 29 April 1972, Bernadotte married Sonja Anita Maria Haunz (7 May 1944 – 21 October 2008).
+They had five children: Bettina (1974), Björn (1975), Catherine (1977), Christian (1979), and Diana (1982).

-Bernadotte died in 2004.
+Bernadotte died on 21 December 2004.
 His remains, and four years later those of his second wife, were interred in a crypt under the palace chapel on Mainau.
 His first wife's remains were buried in his father's grave in Flen.